Time: 02:14:22 CET 17:14:22 PST 20:14:22 EST 10:14:22 Seoul 09:14:22 Beijing

 The next big event in 2008 was WCG.
 Pedro 'LucifroN' Moreno Durán didn’t quite set the world on fire this time around, but finishing top of an orc-dominated group did signal one of the trends of the coming months.
 Time and again he would beat the best orcs in the world.
 In the run up to Christmas he beat ESWC champion Du Seop 'WhO' Chang in Fnatic’s King of Kings tournament on his way to another first place in an online tournament; WCG and KoK having both been surrounded by a pair of Zotac wins.

 But it wasn’t until May that Lucifron could finally silence his critics.
-At ESWC Masters of Cheonan, the Spaniard went undefeated in orc mirrors, beating both Lyn and Weiliang 'Fly100%' Lu on the way to his first LAN victory.
+At ESWC Masters of Cheonan, the Spaniard went undefeated in orc mirrors, beating both Lyn and Weiliang 'Fly' Lu on the way to his first LAN victory.
 Revenge over Lyn must have been sweet, but so must victories over both Xiang 'TH000' Huang and Xiaofeng 'Sky' Li.
 Cheonan was an event with no easy games and to win it proved beyond doubt that Lucifron meant business.
 To win his first LAN against such an impressive field of players really made a statement of intent.

 "Cheonan was an event with no easy games and to win it proved beyond doubt that Lucifron meant business."